ziadshimy7/react-isomorphic-template/README.md

 This repository follows a specific commit message convention to make it easier for anyone reviewing the commit history to understand the changes.
 The convention is straightforward and consists of a few predefined prefixes.

 Commit Message Format
-Each commit message consists of a header, and the header has a specific format:
+Each commit message consists of a header, and the header has a specific format:hhh

 <prefix>: <short description of the change>